TheSilvered/nest/docs/_syntax.md

 ]
 ```

-When using a code block expression evaluates to `null`:
+When using a code block the expression evaluates to `null`:

 ```text
 (true ? [ true ] : false) = val